 Compiled by Elias Kupfermann

 Vanished Windsor is a pictorial record of past views of the townscape of central Windsor.
-It explores building which have disappeared from within the town from the medieval period to the present day.
+It explores buildings which have disappeared from within the town from the medieval period to the present day.
 The innovation of the camera allows a snapshot of the past as it happens.
-Photographs enable long lost buildings , traditions and ceremonies to be recorded which have disappeared with time.
-Using a variety of sources and many previously unpublished drawings and photographs this book illustrates how Windsor changed over the centuries and how the town has evolved to create the Windsor of today.
+Photographs enable long-lost buildings, traditions, and ceremonies to be recorded, which have disappeared with time.
+Using a variety of sources and many previously unpublished drawings and photographs, this book illustrates how Windsor changed over the centuries and how the town has evolved to create the Windsor of today.

 ISBN: 978-0-9505-5677-2